-Taste of Normandy tour, Étretat’s iconic cliffs
+Embark on a Taste of Normandy tour and view Étretat’s iconic cliffs

 En route to London, you’ll set off on a guided tour of Windsor Castle, the oldest and largest occupied castle in the world.
 Today, Queen Elizabeth spends most of her private weekends at the castle, which has housed 39 monarchs since its founding by William the Conqueror in the 11th century.
 Afterward, enjoy lunch on your own before transferring to London where you’ll check into your hotel.
 The rest of the day is at leisure in London, with dinner on your own.
 Do as the locals do and head to the local pub!

-London’s landmarks, Farewell Dinner
+London’s landmarks and a Farewell Dinner

 Important Note: Day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Cruise Director or regional expert.

 Please Note: Ocean cruising is not the same experience as river cruising; as such, you may experience fluctuating tides and weather patterns that may involve some rocking of your vessel.
 Itineraries will include all activities as planned except in extreme cases that can’t be controlled by your shipboard crew.